Kangaroo emblems and popular culture: Others

 In the anime and manga series Reborn! the character Ryohei Sasagawa has a kangaroo in one of his ring boxes that enables healing and advances abilities of others.

 Chimera Punch, a kangaroolike monster in Tokyo Mew Mew.

-Kangaroos and sports teams
+Kangaroos and sporting teams

 The kangaroo features prominently in sport.
 Australian sports teams with nicknames derived from the kangaroo (and wallaby) include the following:

 Australia

 Australian national teams

 The Australian national rugby league team is nicknamed the Kangaroos.

 The Australia national rugby union team is nicknamed the Wallabies.

 The Australia national association football team (men's) is nicknamed the Socceroos.

 The Australia national under-23 football team plays Football at the Summer Olympics and is nicknamed Olyroos.